lukasbaldauf/ensemble-average-q/README.md

 Numpy \
 MDAnalysis

-###### The following are the results from a 200 ns GROMACS simulation of alpha-L-GulA-OMe using ACPYPE to make GLYCAM compatible with GROMACS.
+###### The following are the results from a 200 ns GROMACS simulation of alpha-L-GulA-OMe in the 1C4 ring conformation, using ACPYPE to make GLYCAM compatible with GROMACS.
 200 equally spaced snapshots were extracted from the trajectory and their geometry optimized the HF/6-31G* level of theory using NWChem.
 All dihedral angles were frozen to their MD snapshot values.

 | Atom type | Mean charge | Std. dev. | Comment |
 | --- | --- | --- | --- |